-In this Compensation Discussion and Analysis ("CD&A") set forth below, we provide an overview of the compensation awarded to or earned by our named executive officers ("NEOs") identified in the Summary Compensation Table below during fiscal 2022.
+In this Compensation Discussion and Analysis ("CD&A") set forth below, we provide an overview of the compensation awarded to or earned by our named executive officers ("NEOs") identified in the Summary Compensation Table below during fiscal 2023.
 The following discussion and analysis details the Company's philosophy and policies regarding executive compensation, the process that is used to set executive compensation within the Company, the elements of our executive compensation program and the role of our compensation committee of our Board of Directors (the "Compensation Committee") in setting executive compensation.

-In 2022, our NEOs consisted of our principal executive officer, our former and current principal financial officers and our two other executive officers.
-With respect to fiscal year 2022, their positions were as follows:
+In 2023, our NEOs consisted of our principal executive officer, our principal financial officer, and our two other executive officers.
+With respect to fiscal year 2023, their positions were as follows:

-- Jared Isaacman, Chief Executive Officer; - Bradley Herring, Chief Financial Officer (Mr. Herring ceased serving as Chief Financial Officer effective August 5, 2022); - Nancy Disman, Chief Financial Officer (Ms. Disman began service as Chief Financial Officer effective August 5, 2022); - Taylor Lauber, President & Chief Strategy Officer; and - · Jordan Frankel, General Counsel, Executive Vice President, Legal, Human Resources and Compliance and Secretary.
+- Jared Isaacman, Chief Executive Officer; - · Nancy Disman, Chief Financial Officer; - Taylor Lauber, President & Chief Strategy Officer; and - Jordan Frankel, General Counsel, Executive Vice President, Legal, Risk and Compliance and Secretary.

-We had no other NEOs with respect to fiscal year 2022.
+We had no other NEOs with respect to fiscal year 2023.